Mahboob-A/Algocode/README.md

     e.
 Memory Limit Exceed
     f.
 Segmentation Fault

+#### *NOTE*

 **The `C++ Judge` in *<a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a>* is a pure docker implementation and no other 3rd party API or service has been used.**

-> Please refer to the respective services to learn more about them.
+> Please refer to the respective services to learn more about it.
 You will find rich and detailed documentation in the respective service's github repository, I promise!  <br/>
 <br/>
 <details>
 <summary><h3 align="center">Deployment</h3></summary>